SPIN⟲

 This project explores how hunting is now the structuring metaphor of post-9/11 security.

-From Panopticon to Arcanum: The Power and Politics of Secrecy
+From Panopticon to Arcanon: The Power of Secrecy Machines

 Elspeth Van Veeren, University of Bristol